Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

 For the flux term, we note that $F(C)$ might be the solute generated (or consumed if negative) by a physical process or chemical reaction at the boundary and then carried away from boundary to fluid through diffusion.
 Like the diffusion rate $-D\partial C/\partial n$, the generation rate $F(C)$ corresponds to a flux of solute per unit surface area per unit time.
 Taking the D3Q7 lattice model as an example (and similarly for the D2Q5 model), the solid point B and its neighbouring fluid point A have an interface area of $\Delta x^2$ and correspondingly $F(C)\Delta x^2\Delta t$ is the amount of solute to be carried from B to A during each $\Delta t$.
 Note that there is only one bounceback event crossing the interface element $\Delta x^2$ during each $\Delta t$ (but more than one should the D3Q19 or D2Q9 model be used).
 Therefore, this amount is added to the bounced distribution function and computed as:

 where $F(C)$ is computed by $C(X,t)$ at the boundary and $C(X,t)$ is computed using Eq.~\eqref{Eq-extrapolation for phi}.
 The volume $\Delta x^3$ represented by each grid point is considered in Eq.~\eqref{Eq-C bounceback increment for flux} such that the change in the solute amount computed by $C\Delta x^3=\sum_\alpha h_\alpha\Delta x^3$ at the fluid point A is equal to the generated amount $F(C)\Delta x^2\Delta t$.
 This scheme for modelling a net flux is also used in Ref.~\cite{YoshidaJCP2010} but valid only for the half-grid boundary layout.
-For general boundary layouts, a different scheme is required to make sure the increment $\Delta h_{\rm flux}$ is imposed at the correct location, as elaborated at the end of this section.
+For general boundary layouts, a different scheme is required to make sure that the increment $\Delta h_{\rm flux}$ is imposed at the correct location, as elaborated at the end of this section.
+Additionally, a correction term is required for moving boundaries, as shown in the following, which is not discussed in Ref.~\cite{YoshidaJCP2010}.

 The advantage of taking $F(C)$ as a flux term and adding it to the bounced distribution function is as follows: the formula of $F(C)$ is usually given for a physical/chemical process and thus easy to compute, independently from $-D\partial C/\partial n$.
 In simulations of chemical reactions of multi-components, $F(C)$ depends on the concentrations of all components in non-linear forms.
 Consequently, the LBM schemes derived by considering $-D\partial C_i/\partial n=F_i(C_1, C_2, \cdots)$ for each component $i$ are coupled among all components and the Newton-Raphson iteration is used to first determine $C_i$ for each component before obtaining the unknown distribution functions in $h_\alpha$ \cite{KangWRR2007}.
 In contrast, we can explicitly obtain $C_i(X,t)$ by Eq.~\eqref{Eq-extrapolation for phi} for all components, individually compute $F_i(C_1, C_2, \cdots)$ and then incorporate it by applying Eq.~\eqref{Eq-C bounceback increment for flux} to each component $i$, which avoids the coupling issue.